Wednesday, April 7, 2010

 Allergies, Asthma and the Pharmacy

-So, with the ubiquitous amount of pharmacies out there, you inevitably think you can run into one of them and pick up some Nyquil (or Dayquil for the daytime), but oh no, they do not carry that here!
+So, with the ubiquitous amount of pharmacies out there, you inevitably think you can run into one of them and pick up some Nyquil, but alas, that is not the case.
+They do not carry that here!
 What will you do?
-Your French isn't on par enough to tell the pharmacist that you have a cold (which by the way is rhume).
+Your French isn't on par enough to tell the pharmacist that you have a cold (which, by the way, is rhume).

 *